JOHN SANBORN | Projects, Shows and Media works

 Festival du Film Court d“Angoulême

-Showing “Glucose High” from “The Rest !s Sh!t” in the LGBT strand, Angouleme, France.
+Showied “Glucose High” from “The Rest !s Sh!t” in the LGBT strand, Angouleme Festival of Short Cinema, Angouleme, France.

 Solo exhibition of media works (“Mythic Status”, “Entre Nous”, “Serene Duet”) at The Ken Nakahashi Gallery in Shinjuku, central Tokyo, Japan.

 Retrospective screening at the 40th annual Mill Valley Film Festival

 The Outdoor Art Club - Mill Valley, CA

 Solo exhibition of four media installations.